My WiFi Isn't Working

 Have more questions?
 Submit a request

-This guide aims to address some common WiFi related issues reported by users, as well as their potential solutions.
+This guide aims to address some common WiFi related issues reported by users, as well as potential solutions.

-Please Note: We are only be able to troubleshoot issues with your PC and its respective hardware.
-If your issue is determined to be caused by outside hardware such as your Router, Modem, or a WiFi hotspot you may be directed to reach out to your Internet Service Provider (ISP) for additional assistance.
-NZXT support will not be able to provide assistance with network hardware.
+This guide is limited to troubleshooting issues directly with the PC and its hardware.
+If your issue is determined to be caused by an external factor such as software (game-specific ping, lag, etc.) or external hardware (router, modem, hotpost, etc.) you may be directed to reach out to your Internet Service Provider (ISP) for further assistnace.

-My PC does not have a WiFi icon.
+My PC does not have a WiFi icon

 Anetnnassssssssss.jpg